adaanene/LAMP/project_1.md

 1. Install 3 PHP packages using `sudo apt install php libapache2-mod-php php-mysql`

-    Apart from the PHP package this command also installs "php-mysql", a PHP module which enables communication PHP to communicate with MySQL, and "libapache2-mod-php", that allows the Web Server Apache to handle PHP files

 2. check that PHP is installed correctly with `php -v`